marklogic-community/corb2/README.md

 PRE-BATCH-MODULE=/local/path/to/adhoc-pre-batch.xqy|ADHOC
 ```

-##### sample 9 - jasypt encryption (XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOSTNAME, XCC-PORT and/or XCC-DBNAME properties can be encrypted and optionally enclosed by ENC().
-If JASYPT-PROPERTIES-FILE is not specified, it assumes default jasypt.properties)
+##### sample 9 - jasypt encryption
+XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOSTNAME, XCC-PORT and/or XCC-DBNAME properties can be encrypted and optionally enclosed by ENC().
+If JASYPT-PROPERTIES-FILE is not specified, it assumes default jasypt.properties.
 ```
 XCC-CONNECTION-URI=ENC(encrypted_uri)
 ...